voxtechnica/versionary-api/README.md

 ## Dependencies

-The following dependencies are required to build Versionary:
+The following dependencies are required to build the Versionary API:

 ```bash
 go get github.com/aws/aws-lambda-go/events